Battle of Miani: Meeanee and Hyderabad

+Scinde

+The honour "Scinde" (awarded for the broader 1843 campaign) is unique to the Cheshire Regiment.
+While indus regiments received "Meeanee" and "Hyderabad," only the 22nd Regiment was granted "Scinde" as a separate distinction.
+This exclusivity is confirmed in regimental histories and contemporary dispatches in The London Gazette.

 Casualties

-Five thousand Sindhis were killed or wounded in the battle.
+Five thousand Balochs were killed or wounded in the battle.
 The fallen Amirs of Sindh consisted of Mir Nasir Khan Talpur, his nephews Mir Shadad Khan Talpur, Mir Hussein Ali Khan Talpur, Mir Sher Muhammad Talpur, the Subedar of Hyderabad, Mir Rustam Khan Talpur, Nasir Talpur, Wali Mohammad Khan Talpur of Khairpur.
 Others such as Mir Ali Murad Khan Talpur was taken aboard the sloop HMS Nimrod and exiled to Burma.

 A British journal said of the captive Sindhi Amirs: "The Amirs as being the prisoners of the state are maintained in strict seclusion; they are described as Broken-Hearted and Miserable men, maintaining much of the dignity of fallen greatness, and without any querulous or angry complainings at this unallevable source of sorrow, refusing to be comforted".